 WOOLLY TIME

-Once all was prepped it was time to add the woolly to my woolly sheep.
-I headed to the thrift store and found some sweaters and coats that would do the trick.
+Finally, once all was prepped it was time to add the woolly to my woolly sheep.
+I head to the thrift store and find sweaters and coats that would do the trick.
 I even found my old cashmere one in my sweater stash that my brother gave me that had holes in it.
 Funny thing is I have a hard time cutting up something that is perfectly good, so I tried to find ones that had damage already.
 Before I attach the sweaters, I use batting to fluff them up a bit.

 So, here is my flock of woolen lovelies…which is your favorite?